Types of loupe, triplet loupes, magnification, price and quality, pictures, examples.

 For extra power you might want to try a 15X (I'd recommend the 15X12, i.e. 15X magnification, 12mm diameter lens), if you go for a larger lens (e.g. 15X21) the optical quality will not be as good.
 A 15X lens needs a steady hand to keep it in focus.

-If you have to read particularly small laser-engraving on diamonds (writing that is a fraction of a millimetre in size) then do go for a 20X, for quality I prefer the smaller 20X12 5-element loupe to the larger sizes.
-But, generally, 20X is too powerful, you lose image quality and focusing is very difficult.
+If you have to read particularly small laser-engraving on diamonds (writing that is a fraction of a millimetre in size) there's a special loupe with a holder for a ring, 20X-INS.
+Alternatively (same size but much smaller, for the pocket) the 20X12 5-element loupe.
+Apart from laser-engraving, 20X is really a bit too powerful.

 - How to choose a magnifier (plus everything you would ever want to know about magnifying lenses)